Cotham School Special Educational Needs and Disability Information Report

 The LA will then consider the request based upon all of the information contained in the paperwork and make a decision as to whether your child’s needs are sufficiently severe and complex enough or of lifelong duration to require a Statutory Assessment.
 If this is the case they will ask you and all of the professionals involved with your child to write a report outlining your child’s needs.

-If this is not the case the LA will ask the school to continue to offer the same support in school and set up a meeting to ensure a Learning Passport is in place to ensure your child makes as much progress as possible.
+If this is not the case the LA will ask the school to continue to offer the same support in school and set up a meeting to ensure a Learning Plan is in place to ensure your child makes as much progress as possible.

 If your child requires this high level of support they may also need specialist support in school from professionals outside school.
 In either case, if it is felt that additional resources could be purchased to support the progress of the individual student, the school may rarely be able to make an application for Top-up funding to the LA.